James can't wait for Spurs under the floodlights

 “As a footballer, you just want to play games,” said James, who has featured in every one of our 14 Premier League matches so far.

 “That’s something that in December, obviously there are a lot of games coming up and the squad will get changed throughout the month.

 “Everyone’s going to play their part and it’s something I’m going to be looking forward to.”

 Premier League tests against arch-rivals Manchester City and Arsenal, as well as a Carabao Cup quarter-final at home to Colchester United and an Emirates FA Cup third-round tie at Wolves, are all scheduled in between now and the first weekend in January.

 James sees the next month as being a vital chapter in the story of our season.

-“I think December and, after Christmas, [the league] really opens out,
+“I think December and, after Christmas, [the league] really opens out," he explained.

 “This is our chance to go on a good run and keep doing the things right that we’ve been doing.”

 Reading this in our app?
 If not, you might miss some exclusive features not found on ManUtd.com.
 Download the Official App here.